-- Furunculosis is not a WOAH-listed disease.
-Importing countries may have import requirements or have closed borders to the import of live, fresh or frozen species susceptible to typical A. salmonicida to avoid the possible introduction of typical A. salmonicida.
-There may also be import requirements or loss of markets for fish products that have been treated with antibiotics or vaccines to prevent typical A. salmonicida. - If typical A. salmonicida were to become established, Australia could use zoning to maintain or gain access to international markets for live susceptible species, including sturgeon and non-viable finfish products. - The impacts of typical A. salmonicida establishment and spread on international trade are likely to be minor at the district or region level.
+Furunculosis is not a WOAH-listed disease.
+Importing countries may have import requirements for live, fresh or frozen species susceptible to typical A. salmonicida to avoid the possible introduction of typical A. salmonicida.
+There may also be import requirements or loss of markets for fish products that have been treated with antibiotics or vaccines to prevent typical A. salmonicida.

+- If typical A. salmonicida were to become established, Australia could use zoning to maintain or gain access to international markets for live susceptible species, including sturgeon and nonviable finfish products. - The impacts of typical A. salmonicida establishment and spread on international trade are likely to be minor at the district or region level.